PlayableLab FAQs

 What is the fastest way to create a playable ad with PlayableLab?

-- Pick a ready project from the 200+ library in AI-Lab Editor — swap assets, tune copy in the editing panel, and export in minutes when you need speed over a blank canvas.
+- Pick a ready project from the 200+ library in AI-Playable — swap assets, tune copy in the editing panel, and export in minutes when you need speed over a blank canvas.

-- AI-Lab chat — open AI-Lab Editor and describe what you want; tune values in the editing panel or reply in chat to iterate.
+- PlayAI chat — open AI-Playable and describe what you want; tune values in the editing panel or reply in chat to iterate.

 - Use Video Playable if your creative starts from a finished video file; layer tap/hold overlays, break points, end cards and CTAs on top.

-- Open Analyzer after launch to measure IPM, CTR, install rate, and engagement across every ad network.
+- Open Playable-Analytics after launch to measure IPM, CTR, install rate, and engagement across every ad network.

 Do I need to code to use PlayableLab?

-- No. AI-Lab writes and edits the playable for you; the editing panel covers every value the game exposes — no code, no JSON, no hidden settings.
+- No. AI-Video needs no code — drop assets and type a brief.
+In AI-Playable, PlayAI writes and edits the playable for you; the editing panel covers every value the game exposes — no code, no JSON, no hidden settings.

 Do I need design or development skills to use PlayableLab?

-- No. Ready projects, AI-Lab chat, and the visual editing panel cover authoring without design tools or engineering.
-Video Playable and AI-Motion use timeline editors — trim, layer, and preview without code.
+- No. Ready projects, PlayAI chat, and the visual editing panel cover authoring without design tools or engineering.
+Video Playable uses a timeline editor for tap/hold overlays; AI-Video needs no editor at all — drop your assets, type a brief, and PlayAI renders the finished marketing video.

 How long does it take to create a playable ad?